 3. Hitting the Right Pitch to the Media

-Press only wants to talk about people and events that might relate to their audience.
-Tim, in his initial efforts, gives the impression that he’s got something which their target audience must know.
+The press only wants to talk about people and events that their audience can relate with.
+Tim, in his initial efforts, gives the impression that he’s got something that their target audience must know.

-What’s more, Ferriss acknowledges the importance of having the right pitch on uncountable occasions.
+What’s more, Ferriss acknowledges the importance of having the right pitch on more than one occasion.
 For example, he warns his followers against half attempts to get the attention of big publishers.
-It becomes challenging to re-approach a publication house if you have a bad history with them.
-Instead, he strongly advises that entrepreneurs should invest time into the preparation of the right pitch for every newspaper, magazine, and journal.
+After all, it becomes challenging to re-approach a publication house if you have a bad track record with them.
+Instead, he strongly advises that entrepreneurs should invest time in the preparation of the right pitch for every newspaper, magazine, and journal.

-Finally, one of the most important things to understand is that the press has no interest in yourself.
+Finally, one of the most important things to understand is that the press has no interest in you as a person, unless you’ve done something truly groundbreaking.
 Instead, they will only look at their prospective benefits in your pitch.
 In short, keep your proposal about your idea concise and you can then display everything about yourself at the actual meeting.